-Pennsylvania has no rent control anywhere in the state — it's prohibited by state law.
-Landlords can raise rent by any amount with proper notice.
+Pennsylvania has no statewide rent control, and no city in the state currently has an active rent-control ordinance.
+No state law expressly preempts local rent control, but municipalities generally lack the authority to adopt one, so landlords can raise rent by any amount with proper notice.
 Pennsylvania's Landlord and Tenant Act of 1951 provides protections on deposits and the eviction process, though habitability protections are thinner than in many states.
 Philadelphia has additional tenant protections under local ordinances.

 Pennsylvania at a Glance